facebook/react-native/docs/NativeModulesIOS.md

 }
 ```

-`RCTResponseSenderBlock` accepts only one argument - array of arguments to pass to JavaScript callback.
-In this case we use node's convention to set first argument to error and the rest - to the result of the function.
+`RCTResponseSenderBlock` accepts only one argument - an array of arguments to pass to a JavaScript callback.
+In this case we use node's convention to set first argument to error and the rest to the result of the function.

 ```javascript
 CalendarManager.findEvents((error, events) => {